PrisonTeam/Prison/knownissues_v3.2.x.md

  Blue should work on this.

+* **DONE: Placeholders - Reregister**
+Add a new command `/prison placeholders reload` that will reregister all placeholders.
+I don't think there is a clean way to unload the registrations, but just going through registration may be good enough.
+Deleted, or obsolete, placeholders may still be registered, but at least the new ones will get registered too.

+* **DONE: Placeholders - Add placeholder counts to startup** Counts on how many placeholders are generate and registered.

+* **Placeholders - Add new placeholders**
+prison_rankup_cost_remaining
+Such that `prison_mines_*_minename` will also be mapped to `prison_mines_*_player` and will only report the values when a player is in a mine.
+I think that will be super cool, since you could put some current mine stats in your placeholder such as `prison_mines_timeleft_formatted_player`  `prison_mines_remaining_player` and even `prison_mines_player_count_player`.

  * **Add player names to the player file**
  Have no idea who is who in the player files.